U.S. Brand Protection & Trademark Seminar

 The seminar will provide the type of practical training that cannot be obtained from normal legal texts.
 In addition, questions and open discussion among the participants are encouraged.
 Prior experience with trademark law is not required, and participants with basic trademark knowledge will expand their understanding of more advanced topics.
 Since attendance is limited, we recommend that you register as soon as possible to reserve your space.
 Preference in registration will be given to BSKB clients.

 In addition to the academic component of the seminar, BSKB strives to help our non-U.S. participants experience, enjoy and appreciate the American way of life and culture.
 Likewise our U.S. participants have a chance to explore the Washington, D.C. area and learn about the cultures of their non-U.S. classmates.
 Many friendships and business relationships are made during the course of the seminar that last long after the seminar concludes.

 Estimated 18 hours of Virginia CLE credit will be available.
 Participants can use the Virginia credit approval form to apply for credit in their respective states.

 Classes will be held from 9:30 a.m. to approximately 4:00 p.m. each day, and lunch will be provided.
 Social events providing dinner will be held on Tuesday and Thursday evening.

-Registrations are due by March 14, 2020, and preference in registration will be given to BSKB clients and prospective clients.
+The registration deadline will be determined once this seminar is hosted again, and preference in registration will be given to BSKB clients and prospective clients.
 The cost for the 2020 Seminar is $1,250.
 This includes all lecture materials, digital text book, lunches and social events.

 Please contact BSKB with any questions.